TiberiusNemesis/TiberiusNemesis/README.md

- Hi, I’m @TiberiusNemesis, a computer science student from Rio de Janeiro, Brazil.
-I used to be a professional diver!
-But now, I'm back to CS after an interesting multi-year hiatus. :)
+# Hello, there.

-@TiberiusNemesis on twitter (PT/EN/ES spoken),
+Hi, I’m @TiberiusNemesis, a computer science student from Rio de Janeiro, Brazil. :)

-tiberiusthefifth@gmail.com and
+Currently working as an intern for The Marlo Group, focusing on backend development, web services and Java-related technologies.

-tiberiusdourado@outlook.com
+Still filling up my GitHub with my old projects.